clarenceb/playwright-basic-demo/README.md

 Line 146: `await expect(secondTodo).toHaveClass('complete');`

 * Also, change the `PLAYWRIGHT_SERVICE_OS` in GitHub Actions to `windows` and save before committing and pushing the changes to the repository
+* Commit and push the changes to the repository - the tests should fail
+* Download the `playright-report` artifact from the workflow run
+* View only failing tests and traces in the report

 **Fix the failing test and view report**